harelba/hadoop-job-analyzer/README.md

 To use the graphitus dashboard, just copy the dashboard to your dashboard repository and replace the metric name prefix to your prefix in the dashboard json file.

+The example graphs above were done with the help of graphitus.

 ## Usage
 Just get the source files to your job tracker, and run ./hadoop-job-analyzer with the proper parameters using cron or any periodic scheduler.